Railway Museum (Netherlands): Shuttle rail service between Utrecht central station and the Maliebaan station

 As part of the reopening of the renovated museum in June 2005, Utrecht Maliebaan railway station was also reopened as a normal railway station for the first time in almost 66 years.
-There is now train service on an hourly basis, between the museum and Utrecht Centraal railway station.
+There is now train service on an hourly basis on days when the museum is open, between the museum and Utrecht Centraal railway station, with a stop at Utrecht Overvecht railway station.